 Funding: We derive funding from a variety of sources including payments for our housing, care and support services, funding from statutory agencies, charity appeals, legacies and income from our Charity Shops.
 Surplus funds are used by the Charity to support residents' housing, health and well-being and to develop new Villages in response to significant national demand.

-ExtraCare's five year strategy includes a £200m development programme to complete five Villages in Birmingham.
+ExtraCare's five year plan to 2017 included a £200m development programme to complete five villages in Birmingham.
 The first, New Oscott Village, opened in 2010 and is now over-subscribed.
 Pannel Croft Village in the Newtown area of Birmingham opened in November 2012, Hagley Road Village opened in 2013 and Bournville Gardens opened in 2015.
-A further Village is also planned for Longbridge in 2017.
+Our latest village at Longbridge opened in 2017.